Shemsdin (East Syriac ecclesiastical province): Metropolitans of Shemsdin

 Between the fifth and the fourteenth centuries the Shemsdin district was included in the diocese of Beth Bgash in the province of Adiabene.

-The diocese of Shemsdin was created after the schism of 1552, probably by the second Catholic patriarch Abdisho IV, probably a deformation of 'Shapatan', the Shemsdin district.
-The metropolitan Hnanisho of 'Rustaqa, Taron [Tergawar] and Urmi', dependent on the third Catholic patriarch Shemon VIII Yahballaha, is mentioned in a colophon of 1577.
-A metropolitan of 'Sepatkai' named Hnanisho, probably the same man, was one of the signatories of a letter of 1580 from the fourth Catholic patriarch Shemon IX Denha to pope Gregory XIII.
+The diocese of Shemsdin was created after the schism of 1552, probably by the second Catholic patriarch ʿAbdishoʿ IV, probably a deformation of 'Shapatan', the Shemsdin district.
+The metropolitan Hnanishoʿ of 'Rustaqa, Taron [Tergawar] and Urmi', dependent on the third Catholic patriarch Shemʿon VIII Yahballaha, is mentioned in a colophon of 1577.
+A metropolitan of 'Sepatkai' named Hnanishoʿ, probably the same man, was one of the signatories of a letter of 1580 from the fourth Catholic patriarch Shemʿon IX Denha to pope Gregory XIII.

 The patriarch Eliya VII (1591–1617), in response to a request from the Vatican, provided information on the composition of the rival East Syriac hierarchies in two reports, made in 1607 and 1610 respectively.
-The report of 1610 mentions the metropolitan Hnanisho of 'Solotam' (dependent on the patriarch Shemon X, and the bishop Joseph of 'Solotam', dependent on Eliya VII and possibly to be identified with the bishop Joseph of Rustaqa mentioned in 1607.
+The report of 1610 mentions the metropolitan Hnanishoʿ of 'Solotam' (dependent on the patriarch Shemʿon X, and the bishop Joseph of 'Solotam', dependent on Eliya VII and possibly to be identified with the bishop Joseph of Rustaqa mentioned in 1607.

-One or more metropolitans of Shemsdin named Hnanisho are mentioned together with the patriarch Shemon in colophons of 1680 and 1715 and in a series of five colophons from 1724 to 1732, all from the Tergawar district; and a manuscript was copied in 1700 by the priest Habil, son of the priest Hoshaba, 'cousin of the patriarch Mar Shemon and the metropolitan Mar Hnanisho.
+One or more metropolitans of Shemsdin named Hnanishoʿ are mentioned together with the patriarch Shemʿon in colophons of 1680 and 1715 and in a series of five colophons from 1724 to 1732, all from the Tergawar district; and a manuscript was copied in 1700 by the priest Habil, son of the priest Hoshaba, 'cousin of the patriarch Mar Shemʿon and the metropolitan Mar Hnanishoʿ.

-A manuscript was copied in 1730 by the priest David, 'metropolitan natar kursya of Shemsdin', presumably a nephew of the metropolitan Hnanisho.
+A manuscript was copied in 1730 by the priest David, 'metropolitan natar kursya of Shemsdin', presumably a nephew of the metropolitan Hnanishoʿ.